SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 binding the first and second elements of the tuples to the `x` and `y` constants.
-The statements inside the loop can use those constants, like the `if` statement that checks whether the point lies on the x-axis.
+The statements inside the loop can use those constants, such as the `if` statement that checks whether the point lies on the x-axis.
-A more concise way to write this code is to combine the value bindings and condition, using a `for`-`case`-`in` loop.
+A more concise way to write this code is to combine the value bindings and condition using a `for`-`case`-`in` loop.
 The code below has the same behavior as the `for`-`in` loop above: